-Pictured here as part of our Woodgrain Arlington Oak kitchen, this particular shade presents a happy medium between light and dark colours.
+Pictured here as part of our modern Woodgrain Oak kitchen collection, this particular shade presents a happy medium between light and dark colours.

 Many people find that green suits the kitchen area, as it is generally thought of as a natural or organic colour.
 These bolder colours combine perfectly with a woodgrain effect, showcased on the units above.

 All of this is topped off with a cream, granite effect worktop and accompanying ornaments, all of which complement the woodgrain effectively.

 Perhaps you’re looking for a colour palette that is clean and simple?

 At Ramsbottom Kitchens, we have every type of kitchen and colour combination you can think of.
 It doesn’t get more traditional than an ivory finish, pictured here as part of our Character Painted kitchen.